Lately, I have been watching more wrestling documentaries than I expected.

 But it also changes how you watch.

-Instead of watching a wrestler as a character, you start thinking about their
+- Instead of watching a wrestler as a character, you start thinking about their booking.

-Instead of watching a match, you start thinking about backstage politics,
+- Instead of watching a match, you start thinking about backstage politics, contracts, and crowd reactions.

 At that point, you are not just watching wrestling anymore.